Sunday, December 20, 2020

 SAVING PRIVATE RYAN is an extraordinary film by Steven Spielberg and is unlike any other movie he has made (except for Schneider's List).
 It's known for its downbeat tone and realistic approach to war, conveying the harsh realities many soldiers have endured in this turmoil.
 While the storyline lacks something, Spielberg's direction proves he has the aptitude for pushing certain limits on this picture with attention to detail.
 Especially when he sinks his teeth in bringing the atmosphere into the hellish war-torn landscapes in which many soldiers lose their lives during this skirmish, Janusz Kaminski's cinematography is a bit shaky.
 Still, it is groundbreaking, and the battle sequences are stunning.
 Even the visual representation of the famous battle in Omaha Beach is impressive.

 Tom Hanks delivers a terrific performance consisting of depth in his character.
 He could have won an Oscar had it not been for Roberto Benigni in Life is Beautiful.
-While Matt Damon is a supporting player, he has a pivotal role as the titular soldier who gets lost on the battlefield.
-Most people will be surprised that this is one of the early movies Vin Diesel starred in before becoming an action star.
+While a supporting player, Matt Damon has a pivotal role as the titular soldier who gets lost on the battlefield.
+Most people will be surprised to learn that this was one of Vin Diesel's early movies before he became an action star.
 John Williams' musical score was haunting and beautiful.

 A gritty war drama like SAVING PRIVATE RYAN has redefined the genre and is often admired and appreciated as one of Spielberg's greatest hit films.
 It is unsuitable for all young ages as SAVING PRIVATE RYAN is considered violent and depressing.
-It is even hard to watch for some moviegoers.
+It is even hard for some moviegoers to watch.

 Star rating: (10/10) Best Movie Ever